 The girls coloured a few of the explorers and cut them all out.
 They chattered about the explorers they’d already learned about, and asked questions about some of the figures we weren’t familiar with.

 While I used this timeline as a review, it would also be a great springboard for starting to study these historical men (and a few women!).
 Kids could research each person as they glued him to the timeline.
+The colouring, cutting and taping also makes history fun because kids love creative projects like this and are then proud to look at what they’ve made.

 Timelines are a great help with all the dates of history.
 With this timeline, the girls have a visual reference for which explorers ventured across the ocean when.
 There are times when lots of exploration was happening, and other times when only a few explorers were sailing around.